Sesame Street: Format

 On recommendations by child psychologists, the producers initially decided that the show's human actors and Muppets would not interact because they were concerned it would confuse young children.
-When CTW tested the new show, they found that children paid attention during the Muppet segments, and that their interest was lost during the "Street" segments.
+When CTW tested the new show, they found that children paid attention during the Muppet segments and that their interest was lost during the "Street" segments.
 They requested that Henson and his team create Muppets such as Big Bird and Oscar the Grouch to interact with the human actors, and the Street segments were re-shot.

-Sesame Street's format remained intact until the 2000s, when the changing audience required that producers move to a more narrative format.
+Sesame Street's format remained intact until the 2000s when the changing audience required that producers move to a more narrative format.
 In 1998, the popular "Elmo's World," a 15-minute-long segment hosted by the Muppet Elmo, was created.
 Starting in 2014, during the show's 45th season, the producers introduced a half-hour version of the program.
 The new version, which originally complemented the full-hour series, was broadcast weekday afternoons and streamed on the Internet.
-In 2017, in response to the changing viewing habits of toddlers, the show's producers decreased the show's length from one hour to 30 minutes across all its broadcast platforms.
-The new version focused on fewer characters, reduced pop culture references "once included as winks for their parents", and focused "on a single backbone topic."
+In 2017, in response to the changing viewing habits of toddlers, the show's producers retired the full-hour version across all its broadcast platforms.
+The new half-hour version featured fewer characters, reduced pop culture references "once included as winks for their parents", and focused "on a single backbone topic."

+On October 30, 2023, The Hollywood Reporter announced that Sesame Street would be reimagined by completely dropping the half-hour magazine-style format of the long-running children's show in favor of a longer narrative-driven style and more live action Muppet puppet characters.
+The new format took effect in Season 56, which premiered on November 10, 2025, alongside a new animated series, Tales from 123.